Message from the Principal

 7) Student enrollment is 410.

-1) The renovations that began in 2010 to the classrooms in the main building have continued over the past year.
-In total four of the six classrooms downstairs are completed.
-Upstairs, three classrooms have been completed.
-Two have not been touched, and one is in process.
-In the classrooms that have been completed, ceilings have been dropped, new lighting fixtures replaced, walls and trim have been repaired and painted, and quiet, efficient air conditioners with compressors outside have been installed.
-Because we use our own personnel, the cost for renovating these classrooms has been kept to under $5,000.00 a classroom.
+1) The renovations that began in 2010 to the classrooms in the main building have continued.
+New A/C Ductless Split Units have been installed in every classroom in the main school building.
+The window units have been removed.
+All but three classrooms have had dropped ceilings installed and lighting replaced, and walls and trim repaired and painted.
+The new A/C units are quiet, efficient with compressors located outside.
+Because we use our own personnel, the cost for renovating these classrooms has been kept to under $4,000.00 a classroom.

 2) Second graders have moved into their classrooms across the street.
-The total cost to the school for those units approaches $250,000.00.
-Classrooms are very similar to the Early Learning Center classrooms with water fountains, restrooms and a sinks available to the students.
-The parking lot for the Ministry building will give the school additional spaces for school and should relieve congestion.
+The total cost to the school for those classrooms approached $250,000.00.
+Classrooms are very similar to the Early Learning Center classrooms with water fountains, restrooms, and sinks available to the students.
+The parking lot for the Ministry Building will give additional spaces for school parking and should relieve congestion.

 3) The parking area along the gymnasium has been paved by the school.
 The cost for that project was $29,000.00.
-Teachers no longer have to be concerned with rocks being thrown.
-The area drains properly, and finally the space will be available for as part of the fair grounds for the spring.
+Teachers no longer have to be concerned with rocks being thrown by students.
+The area drains properly.
+Finally, the space is available as part of the school fair grounds.

 5) The seventh grade has been doubled to two homerooms.
 That leaves only the eighth grade to be doubled next school year.